Line Level - Interconnects

 - Shielded cables have a braided, tinned copper shield

-Click on the link above for an expanded commentary on our cabling philosophy which includes why you might want to specify shielding even if you don’t have a noise problem.
+Click on the link above for an expanded commentary on our cabling philosophy.
 There’s no one size fits all solution, and we can walk you through the decision making process.

 Conversion Cables Available